Quantum binary polyhedral groups and their actions on quantum planes: Proof of Theorem : is non-semisimple

 \subsection{$U$ non-simple}

-In this subsection, we assume that Hypothesis \ref{hyp0.1} holds for the pair $(H,R=k\langle U \rangle/(r))$ with $H$ nonsemisimple and $U$ a nonsimple left $H$-module.
-We classify such pairs in Proposition~\ref{pro6.6} under the condition that the homological determinant is trivial.
+In this section, we assume that $H$ is non-semisimple, and for $R=k\langle U\rangle/(r)$, we have that $U$ is a non-simple left $H$-module.
+We classify such pairs $(H,R)$ in Proposition~\ref{pro6.6} under the condition that the homological determinant is trivial.
 The coaction of $H^{\circ}$ on $R$ is also provided here.
 Moreover, we describe the invariant subrings $R^H$ in Lemma~\ref{lem6.7} and Proposition~\ref{pro6.8}.

 Let $K$ denote the Hopf dual $H^\circ$ of $H$.
-Furthermore, the nonsimple $K$-comodule $U$ is not the direct sum of two 1-dimensional simple modules.
+Furthermore, the non-simple $K$-comodule $U$ is not the direct sum of two 1-dimensional simple modules.
 (Recall that if $U$ is the direct sum of two 1-dimensional $H$-modules, then $H$ is commutative [Lemma \ref{lem4.1}].
 Hence $H$ is semisimple, yielding a contradiction.)
-In this case, there is a non-split short exact sequence of $K$-comodules
+In this case we also call $U$ non-semisimple.
+For any 2-dimensional non-semisimple $K$-comodule $U$, there is a non-split short exact sequence of $K$-comodules